HeavyHorst/remco/docs/config.md

 #Configuring remco
 The configuration file is in TOML format.
 TOML looks very similar to INI configuration formats, but with slightly more rich data structures and nesting support.

+##Using Environment Variables
+If you wish to use environmental variables in your config files as a way to configure values, you can simply use $VARIABLE_NAME or ${VARIABLE_NAME} and the text will be replaced with the value of the environmental variable VARIABLE_NAME.

 ##Global configuration options
  - **log_level(string):**